 Khotang is located in the Sagarmatha Zone of Northeastern Nepal.
 This is a hilly region with very limited access to any road or any infrastructure.
-The district covers an area of 1,591 km² and has a population of 206,312, with 5,062 pregnancies per year.
+The district covers an area of 614 sq mi / 1,591 sq km and has a population of 206,312, with 5,000 pregnancies per year.
 Khotang is part of the area traditionally called Majh Kirat/Kirant, home to indigenous ethnic Kirat Rai peope.
 Apart from Rais, other ethnic groups and hill castes live in Khotang.
-The rate of childbirth with a Skilled Birth Attendant, the single most effective intervention to reduce maternal mortality, is less than 25%.
+The rate of childbirth with a skilled birth attendant, the single most effective intervention to reduce maternal mortality, is less than 25%.
 Most facilities lack power, running water and are under-staffed.
 Estimates of maternal and neonatal mortality are twice the national average.